 The writer goes on to cite great albums of innovative music coming out of Europe at the moment, like Erik Truffaz’s Revisite, which he describes as

 The true essence of leading the way, with Truffaz improvising over techno beats and other sonic percussive layouts.
 It’s been said that if Miles were still alive, he would be doing what Truffaz is currently undertaking.

 I have no interest in criticizing Truffaz, who’s a very nice guy in person and an intriguing musician.
-Nor do I have any automatic American chauvinism against European jazz music: I wrote an article for DownBeat about Django Bates, have promoted Benoît Delbecq, and believe my obit for Esbjörn Svensson was the only detailed commentary on E.S.T. by an American musician.
-I’m even looking forward to hearing Neil Cowley live.
+Nor do I have any automatic American chauvinism against European jazz music.

-The word “virtuosity” is probably important here.
+The word “virtuosity” is important.
 The Marsalises, Kenny Kirkland, Jeff Watts – these are players that dialogue with the past in a sincere, virtuosic way.
 Musicians like Truffaz consciously dial down “jazz virtuosity” and with good reason, since meaningless virtuosity is boring.
 But virtuosic jazz is really hard to play, and, frankly, is tied up with social and racial issues of American history.

 The more you know about jazz, the more you respect it.
 Too often, there is lack of knowledge (and respect) when these comparisons are made.